The Dwarfie Stane – talking Trolld, echoes and cliffside caves

 That caves played a role in life throughout European prehistory is without doubt.
 They served as dwellings, shelters, places for performance and ritual and burial sites.
 In the latter there is evidence of their use as venues for “rites involving the veneration and movement of human bodies and bones in, out of, and even between caves and other places in the landscape.”
 [22]

-Whether the Dwarfie Hamars and its caves played any part in the activities in and around the Dwarfie Stane remains unknown – but it’s an exciting possibility!
+Whether the Dwarfie Hamars and its caves played any part in the activities in and around the Dwarfie Stane remains unknown – but it’s an interesting possibility!

 We’ve also pondered the significance of the sea eagle to the people of Neolithic Orkney before.
 One can’t help but wonder if its pure coincidence that the Dwarfie Hamars was a breeding site for this species until 1873.
 Fortunately, they came back in 2015…